Cranberry Baseball League

 Payment Due

-Section B: Each member franchise shall submit its league dues in full to the commissioner before May 1.
+Section B: Each member franchise shall submit its league dues in full to the President before May 15th.
 Failure to do so will result in forfeiture of membership.
-A new member must submit the sum of $500.00 to the commissioner at the time of being accepted as a league member.
+A new member must submit the sum of $500.00 to the President at the time of being accepted as a league member.
 This sum will be in addition to its annual dues and is non-refundable.
 If the franchise is in default, the money will become the property of the Cranberry Baseball League.
 [Back To Top]

 Article VI: Schedule